JasonWilliams88/Pewlett-Hackard-Analysis/README.md

 ### Major take aways

 - Only 2 managers were in the list of titles.
-- The low amount of assistant engineers leads me to believe that upperward mobility is good at PH.
+- The low amount of assistant engineers and staff compared to the senior positions leads me to believe that upperward mobility is good at PH.
 - With 1550 current employees within retirement age.